Katze2664/Knapsack/README.md

 * dynamic programming (https://en.wikipedia.org/wiki/Dynamic_programming)
 * branch and bound tree search (https://en.wikipedia.org/wiki/Branch_and_bound)

-This project implements both of these independently.
-It includes 2 different varieties of the branch and bound algorithm, by varying how the best case scenario estimate is calculated.
+This project implements both of these algorithms independently.
+Both algorithms are guaranteed to find the optimal solution, however the branch and bound algorithm finds the solution much faster than the dynamic programming algorithm.

 ## Authors